PreschoolKindergartenFirst Grade

 Chapter 2: Easy, Low-Prep Sensory Bins

-You don't need to buy expensive kits to create an incredible sensory experience.
-The best materials are often found right in your kitchen or backyard.
-A “sensory bin” is simply a container (a plastic tub, a shoebox, a large bowl) filled with one or more of these materials.
+You do not need to buy fancy kits to create a sensory experience your child will talk about for days.
+Some of the best materials are already in your kitchen or backyard.
+A “sensory bin” is simply a container, like a plastic tub, a shoebox, or a large bowl, filled with one or more safe materials for exploring.

 Ideas for Simple Sensory Bins:

-• Dry Ingredients: A bin of uncooked rice, beans, or pasta provides a fantastic tactile experience.
-Add measuring cups, spoons, and funnels for scooping and pouring.
-This is a great, mess-contained activity for practicing Montessori-inspired activities at home.
+• Dry Ingredients: A bin of uncooked rice, beans, or pasta can be a fantastic tactile activity.
+Add measuring cups, spoons, and funnels so your child can practice scooping and pouring.
+This is also a great, mess-contained way to do Montessori-inspired activities at home.
+If you’re thinking ahead to kindergarten, sensory bins are a natural fit for 10 Kindergarten Prep Activities That Don’t Feel Like Homework (Ages 4-6), because they build readiness skills without worksheets.

-• Water Play: A simple tub of water can be a world of fun.
-Add sponges, small toys, and different-sized cups to teach concepts of volume and buoyancy.
-You can even add a few drops of food coloring for an extra visual treat.
+• Water Play: A simple tub of water can turn into an entire adventure.
+Add sponges, small toys, and cups in different sizes to practice volume and buoyancy.
+For an extra visual treat, add a few drops of food coloring and watch what happens when your child mixes and pours.

-• Oobleck (Cornstarch and Water): For a truly magical experience, mix cornstarch and water to create a substance that acts as both a liquid and a solid.
-This is a fantastic introduction to basic chemistry and is a wonderful brain challenge for kids.
+• Oobleck (Cornstarch and Water): For a truly magical experience, mix cornstarch and water to create a substance that acts like both a liquid and a solid.
+It’s a wonderful introduction to basic science, and it’s also a brain challenge for kids as they test what changes the texture.

 Chapter 3: Embracing the Mess (and the Cleanup!)

 Sensory play is a beautiful reminder that learning happens everywhere, not just at a desk.
-By giving your child the freedom to explore and create with their hands, you are nurturing a curious, confident, and intelligent human being.
-Our mission at Whizki Learning is to provide you with the tools and inspiration to make every moment a learning moment.
-Ready to get your hands a little messy?
-Explore our full collection of educational workbooks that are designed to complement these hands-on adventures and reinforce the skills they learn through play.
+When you give your child the freedom to explore and create with their hands, you’re supporting a curious, confident kid who is building real skills through real experience.
+Our mission at Whizki Learning is to give parents what they need to… feel encouraged, prepared, and inspired to turn everyday moments into learning moments.
+Ready for a little mess that actually pays off?
+Explore our full collection of educational workbooks designed to complement these hands-on adventures and reinforce the skills kids practice through play.

 Frequently asked questions